purpleteam-labs/purpleteam-app-scanner/README.md

     In order to debug instead:

-    1. `npm run dev:debug`
+    1. `npm run debug`
     2. Open the chromium debugger

 2. Hit the route:

     In second terminal: `curl -X POST http://localhost:3000/test-route`

-    This should give you back the test results, currently in JSON, and the first terminal should display the cucumber summary on each route request.
+    This should give you back the test plan, and the first terminal should display the cucumber summary on each route request.